What Is Jekyll VitePress Theme?

 What this theme is

-Jekyll VitePress Theme is a Jekyll theme and plugin gem that recreates the VitePress documentation experience — the same polished look and feel, entirely within Jekyll:
+Jekyll VitePress Theme is a Jekyll theme and plugin gem that recreates the VitePress documentation experience inside a Ruby project:

 - Top navigation with mobile nav screen, social links, and optional GitHub star count